KadaB/raytracer/README.md

 # raytracer
 A ray transfroming raytracer I wrote during the Edx Course "Computer Graphics"

-It uses Regular Grids as an acceleration structure.
+It uses Regular Grids as the acceleration structure.

 Renders the scene given by the course: